vanjs-org/van/README.md

 ### Reative Programming without React/JSX

-Declarative DOM tree composition, reusable components, reative state binding - **VanJS** offers every good aspect that React does, but without the need of React, JSX, transpiling, virtual DOM, or any hidden logic.
+Declarative DOM tree composition, reusable components, reactive state binding - **VanJS** offers every good aspect that React does, but without the need of React, JSX, transpiling, virtual DOM, or any hidden logic.
 Everything is built with simple JavaScript functions and DOM.

 ### Grab 'n Go